an1245/falco-plugin-salesforce/README.md

 ### Locating your Salesforce Login URL
 You will also need to locate your SFDC login URL (My Domain) which typically uses the following format ```https://mydomain.my.salesforce.com```
-You can find out more about finding this info here: [What Is My Domain?](https://help.salesforce.com/s/articleView?id=sf.faq_domain_name_what.htm&type=5)
+You can find out more about your My Domain here: [What Is My Domain?](https://help.salesforce.com/s/articleView?id=sf.faq_domain_name_what.htm&type=5)

 ### Configuring the plugin in Falco.yaml
 Now that you have this information, you can provide them as values in the falco.yaml file.